pCloudServices/Add-PSMApps/Readme.md

   - ComponentName - the internal ID of the connection component
   - ComponentDisplayName - the name that will be displayed to users
 - Supports the following additional parameters
-  - SupportGPMC - Runs MMC as the target user, instead of just using the target user for network connections The target user must have the right to log on locally If the target user is an administrator on the CyberArk Privilege Cloud Connector servers, UAC must be disabled on the server
+  - SupportGPMC - Runs MMC as the target user, instead of just using the target user for network connections
+    - The target user must have the right to log on locally
+    - If the target user is an administrator on the CyberArk Privilege Cloud Connector servers, UAC must be disabled on the server

+#### Microsoft Edge
+- Downloads and installs Microsoft Edge
+- Adds Edge to AppLocker configuration
+- Enables web application support

 #### Google Chrome
 - Downloads and installs Google Chrome